-We invite you to learn more about our Consumer Protection Group.
-Berger & Montague welcomes referrals from other law firms and attorneys.
-For more information or to schedule a confidential discussion about a potential case, please fill out the contact form on the right, email us at email@example.com, or contact a Consumer Protection Group shareholder.
-We are available to evaluate potential consumer class action cases without charge.
+For more information or to schedule a confidential discussion about a potential case, please fill out the contact form on our website.
+You can also get in touch with us by sending an email to [email protected], or by contacting a Consumer Protection Group shareholder.

 In most cases, you will be able to file a defective product claim even if the seller or manufacturer of the product was unaware of the issue.
 A consumer protection attorney can review the specifics of your case and help you determine if you’re eligible to file a claim for damages.

 False advertising is all about the impression that the consumer gets from a given advertisement.
 Even when a company includes a disclaimer in its advertisement to hedge exaggerated statements about a given product, it can still be held liable for false advertising if consumers were given the wrong impression.

 Companies are required to inform consumers when their personal information is stolen.
 They’ll often use the email or phone number they have on file to contact you about the data breach.
 If they fail to do so, they could be on the hook for a hefty penalty.